 The pharmaceutical manufacturers knew Risperdal posed certain health risks to children.
 Regardless of this knowledge and repeated warnings from the FDA, the company continued to market the drug for off-label uses.
 And even though J&J agreed to pay the $2 billion in settlement costs, it still made a massive profit from the sales of the drug that amounted to almost $30 billion.

 File a Risperdal Lawsuit

-If you or someone you love has experienced negative side effects including the development of male breasts from use of Risperdal, the experienced Risperdal lawyers, led by named shareholders Paul Hanly and Jayne Conroy, at Simmons Hanly Conroy are here to help.
+If you or someone you love has experienced negative side effects including the development of male breasts from use of Risperdal, the experienced Risperdal lawyers, led by Named Partners Paul Hanly and Jayne Conroy, at Simmons Hanly Conroy are here to help.
 We are currently investigating claims from people who have been harmed by Risperdal.